They just don’t Make them like they used to…

 We hope our brief overview of the different eras of Airstream is helpful to anyone newly pursuing an interest in vintage Airstreams.

-Much of this information has been learned over the years from conversations with enthusiasts & online forums, personal experience, and much is based on personal preference.
+Much of this information has been learned over the years from research, conversations with enthusiasts & online forums, personal experience, and much is based on personal preference.
 So take it with a grain of salt!